+New season, same ole Smokey goodness.
 We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
-You should know the drill, but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius lineups for the week.
+You should know the drill, but if you don’t, we pick one option from each position.
 Pretty cut and dry, and quite simply… basic.
-We used to do this in tandem, but since I am flying solo while Ralph explores all the tallest mountains in the world, you are stuck with my and only my opine.
+It is more based on my feelings and gut approach for the week’s upcoming and changes from week-to-week.
+I look at match-ups and form to formulate my craziness.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 33 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?
+It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 2 (plus a sleeper/under-owned fella that should be owned and isn’t.)

 Now that the double match week is just about kaput, we can get on with brass tax.
 The blank week is the the thinking man's week.
 Anyone can pick players with two fixtures and get luck.
 When supplies get limited it is where the rubber meets the road.
 With only 12 teams to choose players from and some of those negated by awful matchups, cough Swansea...cough cough West Brom.
 That leaves 10.
 1 big FPL Indians to choose from.
 Transfers this week on an individual basis are tough.
 So if you planned ahead and have that appropriate chips that replaces your entire team for just one week, well now is the time to employ that bad boy.
 I wish I could say something more diplomatic and forthcoming about advise this week, but it is pretty obvious who you want.
 Just be smart and use a differential or three if at all possible.
 Here are the rankings for the FPL in week .
 Happy chipping, transferring or whatever mode of transportation you take to get to the endline this week.
 Cheers!